jeswin/scuttlespace-api-common/README.md

 # scuttlespace-api
-Common interfaces and classes for ScuttleSpace API
+Common interfaces and classes for Scuttlespace API